How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each light-pink, modified-oval tablet debossed with “150” on side, contains 150 mg of capecitabine.
+Each light-pink, modified-oval tablet debossed with “150” on one side contains 150 mg of capecitabine.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, red iron oxide, talc, and titanium dioxide.

-Each pink, modified-oval tablet debossed with “500” on side, contains 500 mg of capecitabine.
+Each pink, modified-oval tablet debossed with “500” on one side contains 500 mg of capecitabine.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, red iron oxide, talc, and titanium dioxide.

 How should I use this medication?